 multiple features but working with the goal of least distractibility helped me stay on track.

-method of testing your high level ideas to finalise the direction you want your solution to go in.
+method of testing your high-level ideas to finalize the direction you want your solution to go in.
 After testing, the overall

 feedback was positive and indicated that we were headed in the right direction.
 However, since our solution

-involved multiple devices I decided to outline the user flow across different touchpoint of our application
+involved multiple devices I decided to outline the user flow across different touchpoints of our application

 in an ideal situation.
 This helped us account for any missing functionality as we move towards higher fidelity prototypes.